thm-projects/frag.jetzt/development-docker.md

 ## Start the Frontend (CLI)

 If you are not using Webstorm, you may start your Frontend via Terminal.
-Inside of the frag.jetzt repository, run `npm run start`.
+Inside the frag.jetzt repository, run `npm run start`.

 ## Access frag.jetzt